aelvan/Imager-Craft/README.md

 Changelog
 ---
+### 1.0.6 -- 2016.04.19
+* Placeholder svg is now properly url encoded.
+* Converted spaces in generated filenames to `-`.
+* Fixed a bug where uppercase file extensions would result in save options (like compression) being ignored.
+* Allow protocol-independent URLs for remote images (Thanks, intoeetive!)

 ### 1.0.5 -- 2016.03.23
 * Added config setting `'curlOptions'` for adding or overriding curl options (see documentation for details).
 * If a task was created during a transform, and the request was done with ajax, any pending tasks will be triggered immediately.
 New config setting `'runTasksImmediatelyOnAjaxRequests'` can be used to override this behavior.